 - There is one large grant working equally in Kazakhstan and Uzbekistan, and one large grant working equally in Turkmenistan and Uzbekistan.
 For tabulation purposes, the dollar amounts (obligations) of the grants are split equally between the relevant countries and the "count" shows half-grant amounts.
-Strictly speaking, Uzbekistan has two large grants and two "half-grants." - CEPF does not have GEF Operational Focal Point approval to work in China. - CEPF awarded a \$250,000 grant to Wildlife Conservation Society (WCS) to work in Afghanistan for the period of December 2020 through November 2022.
+Strictly speaking, Uzbekistan has two large grants and two "half-grants." - CEPF grant making has not extended to the portion of the hotspot in China. - CEPF awarded a \$250,000 grant to Wildlife Conservation Society (WCS) to work in Afghanistan for the period of December 2020 through November 2022.
 However, the political situation in the country required the suspension of the grant in August 2021 with only nominal funds expended.
 Subsequently, absent required approvals, CEPF formally closed the grant showing the small amount spent in the table above.